Jesus on the cross, despised rejected

 So each group sent out a leader, chosen because he had suffered the most.
 There was a Jew, a Black, an untouchable from India, an illegitimate, a person from Hiroshima and one from a Siberian slave camp.
 In the center of the plain they consulted each other.
 At last they were ready to present their case.
 It was rather simple: before God could be their judge He must endure what they endured.
 Their decision was that dod should be sentenced to live on earth - as a man!

+As each leader announced his portion of the sentence loud murmurs of approval went up from the great throng of people.
 When the last had finished pronouncing sentence, there was a long silence.
 No one uttered another word.
 No one moved.
 For suddenly all knew: God already had served His sentence.

 God served HIs sentence in the person of His Son, Jesus Christ.
 (Author Unknown)